raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The DS SHOULD verify that the sender of the request is authorized to retrieve the group's GroupInfo.
+* The DS MUST verify that the sender of the request is authorized to retrieve the group's GroupInfo.

 # DSFanoutRequests